Self-care is a person taking care of themselves and their personal health, well-being, or happiness.

 We need to take good care of ourselves as well, especially if we live in a world surrounded by stressors such as work, finances, relationships, family, etc.

 It’s not until you start exercising regularly that you’ll notice a change in your physical health.
-After all, if your body wasn’t cared for properly, you wouldn’t be able to function at 100%!
+After all, if your body wasn’t cared for properly, you couldn’t function at 100%!

 The brain has an impact on other organs within the body through hormones and neurotransmitters.
-When we move, these chemicals also get released, which makes us feel good!
+These chemicals also get released when we move, making us feel good!
 These chemicals give us energy and boost motivation levels.

 Endorphins play a role in helping us sleep better and experience lower pain from injuries or chronic conditions.
 They also help improve memory retention and creativity.
-So when it comes to movement and exercise, we have to include this element into our routine.
+So when it comes to movement and exercise, we must include this element into our routine.

 Moving Is Good For Our Mental Health Too